UCDavisHydro/SVIHM/README.md

 Updating and visualizing the model requires [R](https://cran.r-project.org/) and [RStudio](https://www.rstudio.com/).
 Strictly speaking, R experience is not necessary for running the R scripts but will be valuable if anything goes awry.
 An R package has been developed specifically for this project, called the R Scott Valley Project (`RSVP`) package, which contains a large collection of R functions for processing data files, updating the model, and visualizing data & results.
 Additionally, four scripts exist for working with the model, which are intended to be able to run without modification:

 0. `00_InstallLibraries.R` Installs the R libraries necessary to build and use the `RSVP` package (optional, recommended).
 The dev version of the [RMODFLOW package](https://github.com/rogiersbart/RMODFLOW) is required, which is not available on CRAN.
 This script will install it from GitHub.
-1. `01_InputDataUpdate.R` Downloads the latest precipitation, stream gauge, and evapotranspiration data
+1. `01_InputDataUpdate.R` Downloads the latest precipitation, stream gauge, and evapotranspiration data from public data sources
 2. `02_BaseUpdate.R` uses the newly downloaded data to write SVIHM input files
 3. `03_UpdateVisualization.R` visualizes the newly downloaded data. *This script is under construction*
 4. `04_ModelOutputVisualization.R` creates a large number of graphs showcasing the model fitness and results